GluuFederation/docs-ce-prod/docs/source/api-guide/api.md

 ###### Parameters

 - token - REQUIRED.
 The string value of the token.
 For access tokens, this is the "access_token" value returned from the token endpoint.
+- response_as_jwt - OPTIONAL.
+Boolean value with default value false.
+If true, returns introspection response as JWT (signed based on client configuration used for authentication to Introspection Endpoint).

 ###### Response